This post contains affiliate links. Thanks for keeping my creativity afloat.

-This weekend, I started refreshing our main entryway.
-I was itching for a house project, but needed to spend as little money as humanly possible (wedding planning probs).
-It’s a space we haven’t touched since we moved in.
 When you open our front door, the staircase is beautiful, but the space is tight, and the walls were a light purple.
-To top it off, we still have the flood water, cheetah curtain that came with the house covering the window next to the front door.
+To top it off, we still had the flood water, cheetah curtain that came with the house covering the window to the right of the front door.

 I found one gallon of leftover, white, eggshell paint in what I like to call our garage closet.
+It’s located underneath the staircase.
 The garage closet is home to everything that belongs in a garage, and it stresses me out every time I open it.
-I pulled out the paint can Saturday afternoon and painted until I ran out.
+I pulled out the paint can one Saturday afternoon and painted until I ran out.

 This entire time, I had thought the metal things flanking the front door were sconces, but turns out, they were freaking candles!
 Those came off the wall against Andrew’s wishes.
 He claims they would look really cool burning during a party (maybe until someone catches their hair on fire).